How to Convert Standard Bank Statement to Excel or CSV

 The economics shift when you are processing multiple accounts monthly, working through statements with 100+ transactions, or handling multi-page PDFs with complex layouts.
 Each statement requires its own round of importing, cleaning, and verifying.
 Errors compound across repetitions, and there is no reliable way to validate that every rand and cent made it across correctly without a line-by-line review.

 Neither method produces output that is ready for accounting software import.
 Xero expects specific column headers (Date, Amount, Payee, Description) in a particular order.
 Sage Pastel has its own CSV template.
-After converting your Standard Bank PDF to Excel, you still need to rename columns, split or merge fields, standardize date formats, and map debits and credits to match your platform's requirements.
+After converting your Standard Bank PDF to Excel, you still need to rename columns, split or merge fields, standardise date formats, and map debits and credits to match your platform's requirements.

 Converting Standard Bank Statements to Excel or CSV Automatically